Share Notes Oct 15 & 17

 Low and behold on Tuesday Justin spotted some leafy potato tops sticking out of the thick mat of dead grass that has since laid over into a beautiful mulch over the potato beds.
 The potatoes that didn’t rot had re-sprouted and grew a big healthy yield of potatoes!
 The mild and rainy August we had must have given them everything they needed to grow a fresh crop.
 So crazy.
 We have enough for everyone this week and we’ll see what else we can get for you for next week.

-Here’s the vegetable line up for your first week:
+Here’s the vegetable line up this week:

 - Genovese Basil—Another big leafy bunch this week!
 This might be the last week of basil.
 We have some 40 degree nights coming and basil really doesn’t like to get below 50 so it could be toast.
 If you already have basil overload, hang these stems upside down in a dark, well ventilated room and the leaves will dry very nicely to store for use in your Italian cooking this winter.
 Storing you basil: Get your basil out of the box quickly as it’s the most delicate thing in your box this week.
 Trim the stems 1/4 in. and place in a glass of cool water and store on the counter out of direct sunlight.
 Change the water every few days and you’ll have fresh basil all week.
 Do not store your basil in the fridge.
 It cannot tolerate temperatures below 50 degrees and will turn black.